andrewharmellaw/facilitating-software-architecture/site/supportingmaterial/index.markdown

 ## Additional Material
 * [Further Reading](/further-reading/) - Links to books mentioned in Facilitating Software Architecure, and more.
+* [Stories on Facilitating Software Design and Architecture](https://virtualddd.com/stories-on-facilitating-software-architecture-design) - a podcast I host with Andrea Magnorsky and Kenny Baas-Schwegler where we talk to various industry luminaries about their experiences.
+We pull out [heuristics](https://virtualddd.com/guiding-heuristics/?filter=true&heuristics_tag=facilitating-software-design-and-architecture) that arise from these converstions too.
 *  "[How to provide feedback on documents](https://lethain.com/providing-feedback-on-writing/)" - blog post by Will Larson (Author of books An Elegant Puzzle, Staff Engineer and The Engineering Executive's Primer) after his company ran a Facilitating Software Architecture reading group